whitep4nth3r/gameofcodes.party/README.md

 # gameofcodes.party

-This is currently a prototype for an HTTP status code game for developers.
+Test your HTTP status code knowledge with this 10-question quiz.